 Thauberger + Kite’s installation Call to Arms features audio and video recordings of their rehearsals with Her Majesty’s Canadian Ship (HMCS) York band in advance of a live performance of four musical scores by Kite during the Biennial’s opening weekend in addition to the band’s own repertoire.
 Boasting the country’s only conch shell sextet, the band will play in the drill hall housed within the Navy’s “stone ship,” a highly resonant space that is itself played like an instrument.

 Commissioned by the Toronto Biennial of Art and presented in partnership with HMCS York.
 Made possible with the generous support of Partners in Art and Ann and Harry Malcolmson.

 Althea Thauberger + Kite were the recipients of an Honourable Mention prize for their work commissioned for the Toronto Biennial of Art.

-Kite a.k.a.
-Suzanne Kite (Oglála Lakȟóta, born in Sylmar, CA, USA; lives in Montreal, QC, Canada) is a performance artist, visual artist, and composer.
-She is a graduate of Bard MFA Milton Avery Graduate School of the Arts, Annandale-on-Hudson and a PhD candidate at Concordia University, Montreal.
-Kite is also a Research Assistant for the Initiative for Indigenous Futures and a 2019 Trudeau Scholar.
-Her research is concerned with contemporary Lakota epistemologies through research-creation, computational media, and performance practice.
+Kite, aka Suzanne Kite (born in 1990, Sylmar, USA) is an Oglala Lakota performance artist, visual artist and composer.
+She is a Ph.D. candidate at Concordia University, Montreal; Research Assistant for the Initiative for Indigenous Futures; a 2019 Trudeau Scholar; a 2020 Tulsa Artist Fellow; and a 2020 Women at Sundance x Adobe Fellow.
+Her research is concerned with contemporary Lakota ontologies through research-creation, computational media and performance practice.

 1352 Lakeshore Road East